econometricsfanboy/scripts/extractor/README.md

   - Supports specifying the DPI (Dots Per Inch) for the conversion.
   - Allows the choice of image format (default is PNG).

-- **Logging:**
-  - Provides informative logging to trace execution and troubleshoot errors.

 ---

 ## Requirements